3DCoded/3MS/docs/instructions/calibration.md

 Follow this guide to calibrate your 3MS.

-!!! warning "Under Construction"
-    This guide is under construction for Happy Hare v4.
-The current instructions below are for v3.

 !!! info "Original Documentation"
-    This guide is a simplified version of [the official Happy Hare documentation](https://github.com/moggieuk/Happy-Hare/wiki/MMU-Calibration).
+    This guide is a simplified version of [the official Happy Hare documentation](https://moggieuk.github.io/Happy-Hare-Doc/Calibration/).
 I highly recommend you read it as it contains useful information and goes more in detail if you are having trouble with the calibrations.

 ## Verify Filament Sensors